Heavy Object: Light novels

 The series was written by Kazuma Kamachi and illustrated by Nagi.
-The first light novel volume was published on October 10, 2009 by ASCII Media Works under their Dengeki Bunko imprint.
+The first light novel volume was published on October 10, 2009, by ASCII Media Works under their Dengeki Bunko imprint.
 The series ended in its 20th volume, which was released on October 8, 2021.

 Volume list

 Manga

-A manga adaptation with art by Shinsuke Inue was serialized in ASCII Media Works's seinen manga magazines Dengeki Black Maoh and Dengeki Maoh from December 17, 2009 to February 26, 2011.
+A manga adaptation with art by Shinsuke Inue was serialized in ASCII Media Works's seinen manga magazines Dengeki Black Maoh and Dengeki Maoh from December 17, 2009, to February 26, 2011.
 A single tankōbon of the manga was released on May 27, 2011.
-A second manga adaptation, with art by Sakae Saitō, titled Heavy Object S, was also serialized in Dengeki Maoh from December 27, 2011 to June 27, 2013.
-Three tankōbon volumes of the manga were released between August 27, 2012 and July 27, 2013.
-A third manga adaptation, titled Heavy Object A, also by Saitō, was serialized in Dengeki Maoh from February 27, 2015 to October 27, 2016.
+A second manga adaptation, with art by Sakae Saitō, titled Heavy Object S, was also serialized in Dengeki Maoh from December 27, 2011, to June 27, 2013.
+Three tankōbon volumes of the manga were released between August 27, 2012, and July 27, 2013.
+A third manga adaptation, titled Heavy Object A, also by Saitō, was serialized in Dengeki Maoh from February 27, 2015, to October 27, 2016.
 It also received three tankōbon volumes, released between January 27, 2016 and December 10, 2016.

 Anime

 An anime television series adaptation was announced at the Dengeki Bunko Fall Festival event on October 5, 2014.
 The series was animated by J.C.Staff with 3D computer graphics by Sanzigen.
 It was directed by Takashi Watanabe, with Hiroyuki Yoshino writing the scripts, Atsuko Watanabe designing the characters, and Maiko Iuchi and Keiji Inai composing the music.
-The series aired on Tokyo MX, MBS, TV Aichi, BS11, and AT-X from October 2, 2015 to March 25, 2016, and was 24 episodes long.
-ALL OFF performed the series' first opening theme, titled "One More Chance!!", while Kano performed the series' first ending theme, titled "Dea Brave".
+The series aired on Tokyo MX, MBS, TV Aichi, BS11, and AT-X from October 2, 2015, to March 25, 2016, and was 24 episodes long.
+ALL OFF performed the series' first opening theme, titled "One More Chance!!", while Kano performed the series' first ending theme, titled "Dear Brave".
 ALL OFF also performed the series' second opening theme, titled "Never Gave Up", while Yuka Iguchi performed the series' second ending theme, titled "Strength to Change".

 In an episode of Anime News Network's podcast ANNCast, Funimation announced they licensed the series.
 Anime Limited, in partnership with Funimation, released the series in the United Kingdom.
 However, in 2019 the series became one of many series to be listed as "sold out" by UK retailers and unavailable from the Anime Limited website.
 Madman Entertainment licensed the series in Australia and streamed it on their streaming service, AnimeLab.
 Muse Communication licensed the series in Southeast Asia.
 They streamed it on their YouTube channel until September 30, 2020.